How to create a sales academy

 Where appropriate include some degree of cultural change.
 From non learning to learning, from pro-active to reactive, from customer service to five star service

-Align the sales academy with existing technology to ease adoption and prevent the inevitable delays involved when introducing any new technology.
+Align the inside sales academy with existing technology to ease adoption and prevent the inevitable delays involved when introducing any new technology.

 91% of learners believe that teams that learn new skills together are more successful.